-^{} Each Director also serves as a Director for Flaherty & Crumrine Preferred and Income Fund, Flaherty & Crumrine Preferred and Income Opportunity Fund, Flaherty & Crumrine Preferred and Income Securities Fund and Flaherty & Crumrine Total Return Fund.
+^{} Each Director also serves as a Director for Flaherty & Crumrine Preferred and Income Fund, Flaherty & Crumrine Preferred and Income Opportunity Fund, Flaherty & Crumrine Preferred and Income Securities Fund, and Flaherty & Crumrine Total Return Fund.

-[†] Mr. Gust retired from the Board effective January 19, 2024.

-[‡] Ms. Hogan served as a Class II Director from the Fund's inception in 2013 until 2016.
+^{} Mr. Dalmaso was appointed as a Director of the Fund effective as of the close of business on January 19, 2024 t Ms. Hogan served as a Class II Director from the Fund's inception in 2013 until 2016.

-Name, Address, and Age Current Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Number of Funds In Fund Complex Overseen By Director Other Public Company Board Memberships During Past Five Years INTERESTED DIRECTOR and OFFICER: R. Eric Chadwick (1) 301 E. Colorado Boulevard Suite 800 Pasadena, CA 91101 Age: 48 Director, Chairman of the Board, Chief Executive Officer and President Class III Director since 2016 Portfolio Manager and President of Flaherty & Crumrine.
+Name, Address, and Age Current Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Number of Funds In Fund Complex Overseen By Director Other Public Company Board Memberships During Past Five Years INTERESTED DIRECTOR and OFFICER: R. Eric Chadwick (1) 301 E. Colorado Boulevard Suite 800 Pasadena, CA 91101 Age: 49 Director, Chairman of the Board, Chief Executive Officer and President Class III Director since 2016 Portfolio Manager and President of Flaherty & Crumrine.
 5 None

-^{} The Fund's Board of Directors is divided into three classes, each class having a term of three years.
+The Fund's Board of Directors is divided into three classes, each class having a term of three years.
 Each year the term of office of one class expires and the successor or successors elected to such class serve for a three year term.
 The three year term for each class expires as follows: